DASE-iDDS/FDBKeeper/README.md

 ## FDBKeeper

-This is the code repo for paper: **Enabling Scalable Coordination Services using Distributed Key-Value Databases: A Design Space Exploration**. submitted to SIGMOD 2025
+This is the code repo for the paper: **Enabling Scalable Coordination Services using Distributed Key-Value Databases: A Design Space Exploration**.